mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 **Tomasz:**   [00:27:18] So there are two things here.
 So first of all, all ex has been.
 Largely.
 I mean, all it's basically on the books, we have migrated everything to AWS.
-I think like two years ago, my team we are working with , which is based in AWS.
+I think like two years ago my team,we are working with , which is based in AWS.
 So we have API gateways, we have Lambda functions.
 We are using dynamo DB, a storage SQS.
 So there's lots of different diverse services.
 And I've joined today, a company